chung-leong/react-seq/examples/transition/README.md

     });
 ```

 We use `trap` again to capture "detour" events.
-A detour is either use of the browser's back/forward buttons or
+A detour is either the use of the browser's back/forward buttons or
 a click on a link.
 It's an error object that we also redirect to the active `await` statement using `reject`:

 ```js